 These heart sugar cookies taste as good as they look!
 They’re great for packaging up and giving as gifts and they can even be made in advance.

 Valentine’s Day will be here before we know it, and at my house we’re celebrating with these adorable yet easy to make heart cookies!
 I’ve taken homemade heart shaped sugar cookies and given them a dunk in dark chocolate before adding a variety of colorful sprinkles.
 These cookies are great for classroom favors or to give to friends and family who deserve something a little sweet.
+For more festive dessert inspiration, be sure to check out my list of 25 Valentine’s Day dessert recipes.

 How to make heart cookies